ELJRAOUYOMAR/python_course/unit_testing/README.md

 - Test suit:
 A collection of test cases, it is groupes together for the purpose of running them collectively.
 In Python's unit testing framework, a test suit can contain multiple test cases organized into classes or modules.

+## Command-Line Interface
+- run tests with more detail (higher verbosity) by passing in the -v flag:
+''' python -m unittest -v test_module '''
+- For a list of all the command-line options:
+'''python -m unittest -h'''